crossbario/autobahn-python/doc/websocketprogramming.rst

 In any case, the :meth:`autobahn.websocket.interfaces.IWebSocketChannel.onMessage` hook is the most important.
 It is here where you implement what should happen when a new (incoming) WebSocket message was received.

+Here is an example that overrides all of above callbacks:

 .. code-block:: python